Halliburton Company (HAL): Odds are Looking Good after Recent Activity

-Let’s start up with the current stock price of Halliburton Company (HAL), which is $36.60 to be very precise.
-The Stock rose vividly during the last session to $37.50 after opening rate of $37.00 while the lowest price it went was recorded $36.415 before closing at $37.47.Recently in News on October 31, 2022, Halliburton Introduces Innovative Technologies, Sustainable Solutions at ADIPEC.
-Halliburton Chairman, President and CEO Jeff Miller Participates in Nov.
-1 Strategic Panel.
+Let’s start up with the current stock price of Halliburton Company (HAL), which is $36.13 to be very precise.
+The Stock rose vividly during the last session to $36.16 after opening rate of $35.61 while the lowest price it went was recorded $33.395 before closing at $36.71.Recently in News on November 18, 2022, Halliburton Declares Dividend.
+Halliburton Company (NYSE: HAL) announced today that its board of directors has declared a 2022 fourth quarter dividend of twelve cents ($0.12) a share on the Company’s common stock payable on December 21, 2022, to shareholders of record at the close of business on December 8, 2022.
 You can read further details here

 Halliburton Company had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $43.99 on 06/08/22, with the lowest value was $23.01 for the same time period, recorded on 01/03/22.